 If you have tonsillitis caused by a virus, your doctor will not be able to treat it directly.
 If your tonsillitis is caused by bacteria, your doctor may prescribe antibiotics to treat the infection.
 Make sure to take antibiotics exactly as directed by your doctor.

 Taking antibiotics will also help you reduce your risk of infecting other people.
-A research study involving 2,835 cases of sore throat showed that antibiotics reduced the duration of symptoms by an average of 16 hours.
+A involving 2,835 cases of sore throat showed that antibiotics reduced the duration of symptoms by an average of 16 hours.

 In more extreme cases, your tonsils may be so swollen that you can’t breathe.
 Your doctor will prescribe steroids to decrease inflammation.
 If that doesn’t work, they will recommend a surgery called tonsillectomy to remove your tonsils.
 This option is used only in rare cases.
-Recent research also questions its effectiveness, with one study noting that tonsillectomy is only modestly beneficial.
+Recent research also questions its effectiveness, with one noting that tonsillectomy is only modestly beneficial.

 Strep throat is caused by bacteria, so your doctor will prescribe an oral antibiotic within 48 hours of the illness starting.
 This will reduce the length and severity of your symptoms, as well as the complications and risk of infecting others.
 You can also use home remedies to manage the symptoms of inflamed tonsils and sore throat.